GHOST-Aram/node-ts-starter/README.md

-# Setting Up an Initial Project Directory for TypeScript and Node.js
+# Initializing Project Directory for TypeScript and Node.js

 Are you new to Typescript?
 Do you need help creating and configuring a project directory for Typescript and Node?
 This article sequentially describes steps on how to create an initial project directory for Node and Typescript.